chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Singular value decomposition- characterises each movie and user into vectors, in 2D

-  - Applying many diff models and averaging it gave the best performance to reach the 10%, gotta collaborate with diff teams
+  - Applying many different models and averaging it gave the best performance to reach the 10%, gotta collaborate with different teams

   - One problem – with some movies have very polarising movies with diff variance of rating

       - Napoleon dynamite – 1 and 5 rating

-  - **Average of 800 diff algorithms omG**
+  - **Average of 800 different algorithms omG**

   - When you have massive population of algo, but if not it might not be suitable